angelfacedac/MolBridge/README.md

-# GRN-DDI: Graph Joint Learning for Predicting Drug-Drug Interaction Event via Graph Residual Network
+# MolBridge: Atom-Level Joint Graph Refinement for Robust Drug-Drug Interaction Prediction

 ## Introduction

-GRN-DDI is an advanced deep learning framework for predicting drug-drug interactions (DDIs) using graph neural networks.
-As a promising strategy for medical therapy, drug combinations may cause various adverse events of drug-drug interaction.
-Accurately predicting DDI events with specific effects is crucial for developing safer therapies.

-This project addresses two significant challenges in DDI prediction:

-1. The failure to jointly model based on drug-drug pairs
-2. The barrier to representing explicit interactions of long-distance atoms within molecules

-We introduce a novel graph joint learning framework with graph residual network to predict drug-drug interaction events.
-Specifically, GRN-DDI:

-- Initially extracts local atom-based relationships between paired molecular structures via graph joint construction
-- Employs an innovative graph residual network to identify long-distance atom-based interactions within paired drugs from a global perspective
-- Effectively captures both local and global interactions in paired molecular graphs by integrating these components

-Experimental results on benchmark datasets demonstrate that GRN-DDI outperforms state-of-the-art baseline methods by at least 2.19% and 2.49% in Macro-F1 and Macro-Rec scores, respectively.
-This highlights its superior performance in DDI event prediction through the dual-perspective graph joint learning strategy.
+Drug combinations offer therapeutic benefits but also carry the risk of adverse drug–drug interactions (DDIs), especially under complex molecular structures.
+Accurate DDI event prediction requires capturing fine-grained inter-drug relationships, which are critical for modeling metabolic mechanisms such as _enzyme-mediated competition_.
+However, existing models typically rely on isolated drug representations and are limited to modeling atom-level cross-molecular interactions explicitly.
+To address this gap, we propose MolBridge, a novel atom-level joint graph refinement framework for robust DDI event prediction.
+MolBridge constructs a unified graph that integrates atomic structures of drug pairs, enabling direct modeling of inter-drug associations.
+To further capture long-range association while mitigating over-smoothing, we introduce a graph residual network that iteratively refines node features and preserves global structural context.
+This joint design allows MolBridge to effectively learn both local and global interaction patterns, yielding robust representations across both frequent and rare DDI types.
+Extensive experiments on two benchmark datasets show that MolBridge consistently outperforms state-of-the-art baselines, with at least 2.19\% and 2.49\% improvements in Macro-F1 and Macro-Recall, respectively.
+These results demonstrate the advantages of fine-grained graph refinement in improving the accuracy, robustness, and mechanistic interpretability of DDI prediction.

 Paper link: XXXXXXXXX